wabuz-official/rbxStudioArticles/scripting-for-beginners/2-variables.md

 ## Creating a variable

 Let's go back to our **Script** in **ServerScriptService** from our previous article.
-Delete all the code in the script and type the following:
+Delete all the code in the script and type the following code:
 ```lua
 local MyVariable = "This is my variable!"
 ```